Charles the Bold: Early life

-In early spring 1434, Isabella and her son moved to the mountain fortress of Talant, in fear of multiple outbreaks of plague in Burgundy.
-In winter, the Duchess and her son travelled to Paris to join Philip the Good.
-En route, they stayed in Bruges, where a rebellion against Philip the Good was brewing.
-In 1436, when Isabella and her entourage were to leave the city, rebels forcefully arrested them near the city gate.
-The rebellion was suppressed in 1438, when Philip the Good blockaded the city and forced the rebels to surrender.
+In early spring 1434, Isabella and her son moved to the mountain fortress of Talant because of outbreaks of plague in Burgundy.
+Later that winter, they travelled to Paris to join Philip the Good.
+On the way, they stayed in Bruges, where a rebellion against Philip was brewing.
+In 1436, as Isabella and her entourage prepared to leave the city, rebels arrested them near the gate.
+The rebellion was suppressed in 1438, when Philip blockaded the city and forced the rebels to surrender.